 The Honda Activa 110 was a game-changer for Honda Motorcycle and Scooter India, and it continues to be the company’s highest-selling model.
 In fact, the 110 cc scooter is often the country’s highest-selling two-wheeler.
 The 125 cc model, however, did not replicate the success of its lower displacement sibling.
 Now, Honda Motorcycle and Scooter India have used the BS-VI transition to pull out the big guns and get a chunk of the growing 125 cc segment.
-We recently test rode the new BS-VI Honda Activa 125 and here are our first impressions with Honda Activa 125 Review.
+Here are our first impressions with Honda Activa 125 Review.

 The Honda Activa 125 continues to carry the family scooter theme, and it is instantly recognizable as an Activa series product.
 However, Honda has revised several details to make it look even more premium than its predecessor.
 The front fascia packs a sleek, full-LED headlight that is surrounded by a body-coloured mask and a dark visor.
 Chrome garnishing on the front apron and the body panels further enhance the premium look of the vehicle.
 The chrome highlights on the body panel feature an embossed branding for the Activa 125, which looks subtle, yet appealing.